cheesesashimi/theywhiteboardedme/pages/faq.md

 capability to effect change in our industry.
 To that end, this site exists to provide everyone with a list of companies that engage in these questionable practices.

+### Your site design and layout sucks!
+Hey, that's an opinion, not a question ;).
+Anyway, I am not a professional web developer.
+I'm the person who keeps your web servers running ;).
+That said, if you're particularly skilled with CSS and Jekyll, [pull requests](http://github.com/cheesesashimi/theywhiteboardedme) are welcome and encouraged!

+Devs love pull requests :).